daipayan-bhowal/Map_sort/README.md

 ---

+## Advantages

+- **Optimized for Larger Dataset:**
+The algorithm is faster than quicksort in case of large array size example:- if array has 1000 elements or more of 16 bit integers

+---

 ## Limitations
 - **Range Dependency:**
 The algorithm is inefficient for large ranges of values (k), as it requires iterating from minElement to maxElement.